 - Evidence of qualification in one of the internationally-recognized English language tests.
 More information on the English language requirements can be found here.

-How to Apply: Apply for the International Master in Environmental Technology and Engineering by completing and submitting the online application available at the IHE Delft website.
-Make sure that before you start to apply online, the documents described on this page are collected.
+- How to Apply: Apply for the International Master in Environmental Technology and Engineering by completing and submitting the online application available at the IHE Delft website.

 - Photocopy(ies) of academic diploma(s)(if applicable translated into English);